Class Teacher contacts: Mrs.Evans (Nursery) Mr O'Halloran, Mrs. Evans, Mrs Roberts (Reception)

 Would you like to know more?

-At Morpeth All Saints there are two classes that make up the EYFS: Indigo which is nursery and Blue Class which is reception.
-The two presentations below give you an ideaa of what we get up to.
-Each class also provides weekly updates to all parents on their webpages - check them out and see how we "Learn with Love and Laughter".
+At Morpeth All Saints there are three classes that make up the EYFS (Early Years Foundation Stage):- Indigo which is the Nursery class and Blue Sea and Blue Sky which form the Reception classes.
+Each class also provide weekly updates to all parents on their webpages - check them out and see how we are "Learning with Love and Laughter".
 If you would still like to find out more, arrange a visit and come and visit us.